 With a chartered boat, you can do anything or go anywhere that your vessel can take you, so long as you have the means to do so.
 There are, however, some companies that provide a service when you charter a boat.
 Wings Bareboat Charters have the option to get a local captain that can skipper the boat for you and give you handy tips and recommendations that only a local would know.

 However, that doesn’t mean you neglect to close your gate or secure your chain.
 By doing so, you are no more protected by the rails and will be in a fall protection violation.
-Also, make sure to put both your feet planted firmly on the lift platform.
+Also, make sure to put both your feet planted firmly on the platform lifts.

 Aerial Lift Operator Training= Safe Work At Heights!